hyperupcall/blog/content/posts/semantic-hotkeys.md

 Introducing, semantic hotkeys:

-- _Semantic Hotkey_: A hotkey in which the keypresses that define it have semantics rooted in physicalities or commonalities
+- _Semantic Hotkey_: A hotkey in which the keypresses that define it have semantics rooted in physicalities, geometries, or commonalities
-  - Example:  `WASD` and `HJKL` have semantics of orientation or directed movement based on the arrangement of said keys
+  - Example:  `WASD` and `HJKL` have semantics of orientation or directed movement based on the arrangement of said keys (physicality)
-  - Example: `Ctrl+Tab` and `Ctrl+Shift+Tab` to move view right and left, respectively.
+  - Example: `Ctrl+Tab` and `Ctrl+Shift+Tab` to move view right and left, respectively. (commonality)
     - `Tab` semantically equivalent to cycle (cycle through form fields, tabs, application windows, etc.)
     - But still sightly less semantic compared to the previous example because the modifier `Shift` does not consistently mean "backwards" or "opposite".
-  - Example: `Ctrl+[`, `Ctrl+(`, `Ctrl+{` to move to end of discrete element (ex. symbol, closed brace, etc).
+  - Example: `Ctrl+[`, `Ctrl+(`, `Ctrl+{` to move to end of discrete element (ex. symbol, closed brace, etc). (geometry)
-    - The level of "curviness" of each brace may be meaningful in any particular context
+    - The level of "curviness" of each brace may also be meaningful in some contexts
+      - Still, somewhat unsemantic, as braces aren't arranged in order on keyboard layouts
+  - Example: Keys `I` and `O` may signal `On` and `Off` (geometry)

-The "physicalities" and "commonalities" part of semantic hotkeys ensure that the semantic are either shared or intuitive enough.
-The penalty of context switching would decrease.
+The "physicalities", "geometries", and "commonalities" part of semantic hotkeys ensure that the semantics are intuitive enough to mitigate the penalty of context switching.

 In contrast,